Learn how to easily make three different-sized DIY pom poms by hand, without using a pom pom maker in this fun photo tutorial!

 *Not pictured: my first try at a large pom pom was 100 yarn wraps on 4 fingers.

-Pull the 8″ string TIGHT and knot to secure once it’s off your fingers.
+Pull the 8" string TIGHT and knot to secure it once it's off your fingers.
 This is what keeps the pom together.

 Using a sharp scissors (or you'll get annoyed fast), carefully cut all of the loops free around the outside of the pom pom bundle.